thiagoboeker/Akka-Streams-desafio-backend-Hash/README.md

   }
 ```

-These domains have all the logic and components isolated and the Domain the wraps all the service is the ServiceDomain as this:
+These domains have all the logic and components isolated and the Domain that wraps all the service is the ServiceDomain:

 ```Scala
 object ServiceDomain {